threelogy/threelogy.github.io/_video/international/peter--kathleen--sydney.md

 type: international
 section-rank: 5
 ---
-Sydney Wedding Highlights. :)
+This is Peter & Kathleen's heartwarming wedding film we shot in Sydney.
+Their love is just so evident that you can't miss that "in love" spark.
+We feel blessed to have witnessed such pure love.

+To Peter & Kathleen, congratulations!!!
+Here's wishing you both a lifetime of happiness. :)

 For bookings, send us an email or call us at +63 2 4344428

 Email: inquiry@threelogyvideo.com

-Thank you for watching! :)
+Thank you for watching!